 This project made us realize that game mechanics play a vital role in increasing user engagement.

-Using gamification in product design doesn’t mean just turning things into games, rather implementing or enhancing motivational factors that help users through their journey and adding some fun.
+Using gamification in digital product design doesn’t mean just turning things into games, rather implementing or enhancing motivational factors that help users through their journey and adding some fun.

 Users should feel fulfilled by seeing their progress measured visually and if there is a disconnect with the gamified experiences provided, your product can end up feeling hollow.